Token-Based Authentication In Node.js Using JWT

 JSON Web Token (JWT) authentication is a stateless technique of securely sending information as a JavaScript Object Notation (JSON) object between parties.
 It is frequently used in online applications and APIs to authenticate and authorize users.

-Take our free nodejs skill challenge to evaluate your skill
+Take our Nodejs skill challenge to evaluate yourself!

 In less than 5 minutes, with our skill challenge, you can identify your knowledge gaps and strengths in a given skill.